Necropion/PG3402-Mikrotjenester--Individuell-Mappeeksamen/README.md

 docker pull rabbitmq:3-management

 With these images ready, you should be able to run my docker compose file:
+from project root folder Vehicle Store:

+Move to docker folder:
+cd ./docker

-docker compose -f "docker-compose-services-v1.yml" up (This will run logs for all services in your terminal at the same time)
+This will run logs for all services in your terminal at the same time: docker compose -f "docker-compose-services-v1.yml" up

-docker compose -f "docker-compose-services-v1.yml" up -d (This will not run logs for all the services in your terminal)
+This will not run logs for all the services in your terminal: docker compose -f "docker-compose-services-v1.yml" up -d